jambuur/APEDSK99/README.md

 ### *BASIC support*

-The DSR includes additional TI BASIC CALL's to manage DOAD's.
-There is really only one to remember and that's **CALL AHLP**; it shows the following help screen:
+The DSR includes some 15 additional BASIC CALL's but there is really only one to remember: **CALL AHLP**:
 <p align="center">
   <img width="576" src=img/AHLPv2.jpg>
 </p>

 **CALL ARST** resets APEDSK99 including reloading the current DSR.
-It is a handy way to get your DOAD mappings to their initial state.
+It is a handy way to get your DOAD mappings to their default state.
 It is functionally the same as pressing the Arduino reset button and sort of the same but not really as power cycling.

-**CALL LDIR** list the DOAD's in the current selected directory on the SD card (next screen = SPACE, back to the prompt = ENTER):
+**CALL LDIR** list the DOAD's in the current selected directory on the SD card (next screen press SPACE, back to the prompt press ENTER):
 <p align="center">
   <img width="576" src=img/LDIR.jpg>
 </p>

-**CALL SMAP** shows the current DSKx -> DOAD mappings plus extended info and the available directories on the SD Card:
+**CALL SMAP** shows the current DSKx -> DOAD mappings, extended info and the available directories on the SD Card:
 <p align="center">
   <img width="576" src=img/SMAP2.jpg>
 </p>

 **CALL TIME** gets the current date and time from an NTP server for display in BASIC.
-If a BASIC variable NTP$ with exactly 16 chars in size exists prior to the CALL, it will get assigned the NTP data:
+If you define a BASIC variable NTP$ of exactly 16 chars before the CALL, the NTP data will be stored for you to use in your programs:
 <p align="center">
   <img width="576" src=img/TIME4.jpg>
 </p>